Great Harbour Cay: Sugar Beach Hotel

 Sugar Beach Hotel, a frequent haunt of the rich and famous, is now deserted.
 In the late 1970s, the Sugar Beach Hotel was operational as an entertainment facility for cruise ships.
 Dinghies would bring passengers ashore to listen to a band and dance.

 Bullock's Harbour

 Access from Great Harbour Cay to Bullocks Harbour was over a manual crank bridge: Bullocks Harbour and Great Harbour are separated by an ocean inlet and tall cliffs.
 In the late 1970s, there was one building that served as a health facility, post office, and operator-assisted telephone.
 Across the street, there was an old home converted into a schoolhouse.
 There was one grocery store with live chickens and two bars known as the Chicken Coop and The Grave Yard.
-Resident 79-85 source.
+Resident(SB) 79-85 source.

 Shark Creek

 Shark Creek, the southernmost point of the island, is a popular shark fishing spot.
 A great hammerhead was reputedly caught off the coast near Ag point.
 The hammerhead in question was long known to be in the area and was documented to be over 20 ft long.
 The shark has not been seen nor reported since being tagged in 2002.